See what the admission requirements are.

 To find out in which quota you should apply, check out this page.

-All candidates must take the English TOLC-F test by the deadlines indicated in the Call for Applications.
+All candidates must take the CEnT-S test within the deadlines indicated in the Call for Applications.

 Addittionally, candidates must register for the chosen intake, uploading the required documents within the deadlines set.